maloja/pico-twentytwenty/README.md

 # !!!
 End Of Life Notice !!!

 The further development of PicoCMS was discontinued a long time ago.
-This means that also this project has also come to its end.
+This means that also this project has come to its end.
 The “pico-twentytwenty” repository will be removed in the near future.
 If you would like to continue using any useful lines of code from this repository, please copy them into your own project.